YLFers enjoying some outdoor time

 The Young Leaders Forum (YLF), now in its second decade, provides an excellent opportunity to do just that.
 Each year, YLF holds a 3½-day retreat to which a select group of exceptional American and Chinese young professionals are invited.
 Together, participants explore substantive issues and develop enduring friendships in a casual, intimate environment.

-The National Committee, the Chinese People’s Institute of Foreign Affairs (CPIFA), and the Forum's sponsors – led this year by the Alcoa Foundation, along with XCoal Energy & Resources and Amgen – cover all lodging, food, and program costs of the YLF retreat, which alternate between a U.S. and China locale.
+The National Committee, the Chinese People’s Institute of Foreign Affairs (CPIFA), and the Forum's sponsors – led this year by XCoal, along with KKR, and Amgen – cover all lodging, food, and program costs of the YLF retreat, which alternate between a U.S. and China locale.
 Participants are asked to pay their own travel expenses to and from the venue, but some full or partial subsidies are available.